 Absolute beginners are welcomed and will receive classically-oriented training from our certified instructors and assistance from our more experienced fencers.
 Equipment is available for use by beginning fencers.
 Fencing gear and clothing also is available for purchase when students decide they want their own equipment.

-Our competitive program – emphasizing epee and foil – develops nationally ranked fencers; we will work with you to develop your maximum potential.
+Our competitive program – emphasizing epee and foil – is based in Medford and develops nationally ranked fencers; we will work with you to develop your maximum potential.

 The Ashland program is operated by Southern Oregon Fencing Center LLC in conjunction with the Ashland Family YMCA.
 Classes are conducted in the Ashland YMCA building located at 540 YMCA Way in southern Ashland, just off Tolman Creek Road.
 The YMCA program offers beginning to intermediate fencing for youths to adults.
 Classes are offered on Tuesday afternoons and early evenings and are organized by age and skill level.